Sherbrooke War Memorial

-The Sherbrooke War Memorial is a cenotaph erected in 1926, on King Street, in Sherbrooke, Quebec, to commemorate Sherbrooke residents who fought in World War I. This piece of cultural heritage has become emblematic of the city of Sherbrooke, which counts it among its ten main "points of interest".
+The Sherbrooke War Memorial is a cenotaph erected in 1926, on King Street, in Sherbrooke, Quebec, Canada, to commemorate Sherbrooke residents who fought in World War I. This piece of cultural heritage has become emblematic of the city of Sherbrooke, which counts it among its ten main "points of interest".
 The monument was designed by George William Hill, one of the foremost Canadian sculptors of the first half of the 20th century.

 Description

 The monument represents an angel with outspread wings (the goddess of victory) flying over three Canadian soldiers standing in a trench.
 The four bronze figures were cast in Belgium.
 The pedestal, made of granite, comes from Stanstead, the "granite capital of Canada".

 The monument was built following the request of a committee of residents, on May 21, 1923.
 Later that year, the city council set aside $25,000 for the design of the monument, and launched a competition to find the artist that will design the monument.
 The drawing submitted by Hill won.

 In November 1925, Colonel Arthur Huffman McGreer, Principal of Bishop's University, suggested including the list of Sherbrooke soldiers who fell during World War I. The final list, engraved on a bronze plate, comprises 248 names, published in La Tribune the day before the monument was inaugurated.
 Hill affixed the plate on the pedestal of the statue, accompanied by the following bilingual epitaph: "Devant ses fils tombés ou survivants qui se sont illustrés au champ d'honneur Sherbrooke s'incline / 1914–1918 / To the men and women of Sherbrooke who fought and fell for their country and their god".